masterfermin02/bc-cc-fp/README.md

 ## Installation

-The WordPress BlueCoding Code Challnge plugin can be installed directly into your plugins folder clone the repository and copy the files direcly into:
+The WordPress BlueCoding Code Challenge plugin can be installed directly into your plugins folder:

 ```
 1. Upload `bc-cc-fp` to the `/wp-content/plugins/` directory